snu-csl/os-pa4/README.md

   * Simply discarding unmodified, zero-filled heap pages and reinitializing them later without performing the required swap-out/swap-in.
   * Intentionally tampering with paging statistics, etc.
 * Please use `qemu` version 8.2.0 or later.
 To check your `qemu` version, run: `$ qemu-system-riscv64 --version`
-* You are required to modify only the files in the `./kernel` directory.
+* You are required to modify only the files listed below.
 Any other changes will be ignored during grading.

-## Tips

-* You can repurpose the RSW field (PTE bits 9-8) to store software state.
-For example, use one bit to mark that a page is swapped out.
-* QEMU emulates the PTE's (Access) and D (Dirty) bits, so you can sample them to infer recent references and writes when designing your own replacement policy.

-* Read Chap.
-3 and 5 of the [xv6 book](http://csl.snu.ac.kr/courses/4190.307/2025-2/book-riscv-rev5.pdf) to understand the virtual memory subsystem and page-faults in `xv6`.

-* For your reference, the following roughly shows the required code changes; each `+` denotes about 1~10 lines to add, remove, or modify.
    ```
    kernel/defs.h        |  ++
    kernel/exec.c        |  ++